evanx/lula-hub/README.md

 redis-cli XREAD STREAMS lula-hub:in:x "${seq}"
 ```

-Vice versa for messages sent from the hub to remote clients e.g.:
+Similarly for messages to be sent from the hub to remote clients:

 ```shell
 redis-cli XADD lula-hub:out:${clientId}:x MAXLEN 1000 * topic 'test' payload '{ "type": "hello-client" }'